 Gärten der Welt in Berlin

 At the “Gärten der Welt” (Gardens of the World) you can admire exotic flowers and plants from the cable car or from close up, discover foreign cultures, enjoy music under the open sky, run riot around in our playgrounds or simply relax.
 A journey around the world begins in the park at Kienberg - in themed gardens and garden galleries.

 You can discover the green diversity of Europe, marvel at the nature of Bali, Japan, China, or Korea and immerse yourself in religious traditions in the Christian, Oriental, or nascent Jewish garden.

 The United Buddy Bears add a cultural highlight to the concept of the “Gärten der Welt” in Berlin Marzahn.
-They will be on display there until the end of October 2022.
+They will be on display there until the beginning of September 2023.